-Students may drop and add courses through the end of the first week of classes in the fall, spring, and summer terms.
+Students may drop and add twelve-week courses through the end of the first week of classes in the fall, spring, and summer terms.
+Students may drop and add seven-week courses in accordance with the published add and drop schedule each term.
 Add/Drop forms for this purpose may be obtained at each Kellett Center or online.
 Add/Drop forms require the approval of the student's advisor.